 Sometimes you don’t need to re-invent a wheel because the classic is just perfect in its simplicity.
 That’s the case with this classic tomato and mozzarella salad or Insalata Caprese.
 Tomatoes, mozzarella, fresh basil, balsamic reduction, extra virgin olive oil, a pinch of salt and pepper.
 I would only add a crusty slice of ciabatta bread to it to soak the juices and maybe a glass of wine.

 Caprese salad is the essence of summer.
 Light, flavorful and refreshing tomato mozzarella combo is always a winner.
-Think pizza (or pizza wraps), pasta and pasta salads, lasagna, sandwiches, bruschetta, panini, skewers, stuffed avocados… There is a lot more to it to try out!
+Think pizza (or flatbread pizza), pasta and pasta salads, lasagna, sandwiches, bruschetta, panini, skewers, stuffed avocados… There is a lot more to it to try out!

 Tomato mozzarella combo is by far the most popular in Italian cuisine and it is for a reason.
 Mozzarella softens the acidity of tomatoes making them a perfect pairing for mild milky mozzarella cheese.

 Just like pizza Margherita, Caprese salad features red, white and green, the colors of the Italian flag.
 It originates from the Isle of Capri, hence the name.

 This Insalata Caprese is one of my favorite salads of all times, especially for when I’m in a hurry (spoiler: always!).
 It is absolutely perfect for summer!